Lou Seipel, Pastor

 Pete was born in Cedar Rapids, Iowa.
 He lived in Iowa, Michigan, and finally in Dayton, Ohio while being raised by his parents, Mike and Pat Elliott.
 Pete is the oldest of two children.
 Pete is a graduate of Centerville High School and of Ball State University where he earned a degree in Mathematics in 1986.
 After teaching high school for a year at Red Bird Mission where he also led work-camp groups and served on the volunteer fire department, Pete attended the Methodist Theological School in Ohio where he earned a Master of Arts in Drug and Alcohol Abuse Ministry in 1989.
 After 15 years of working in the counseling field, primarily with youth who were involved with the courts, Pete left that field to combine his technical and people skills as a technology consultant.

 Currently, Pete is again a student at the Methodist Theological School in Ohio where he is completing the Master of Divinity degree and he is working through the process to become ordained in the United Methodist Church.
-He is a licensed local pastor and very much enjoys doing ministry with everyone at Broad Street.

 Pete and Susan have been married for 28 years and are the proud parents of two adult children who both live and work in the Columbus area.
 When Pete has a few free moments, you can find him out on a country road riding his bicycle, on his back porch with his guitar, or puttering around the house.